Central Illinois Bot Brawl Line Following Rules

 - There will be a sensor on the course used for time measurement.
 Lap times will be based on successive crossings of the sensor.

-- The sensor will consist of a light source and a webcam as shown in the photo below.
+- We plan to use a sensor that will consist of a light source and a webcam as shown in the photo below, but we reserve the right to use a different system, such as a stopwatch.
 The distance between the light source and the webcam will be at least 10 inches.

 - There will be a sample course of some sort available for calibration purposes before the event.